bbauska/TUMx-DWAPNx/README.md

 JSON.parse(this.responseText).
 And now here, is where we find what we

 actually want to do with the data.
-In this first video, we\'re not going to do
+In this first video, we&apos;re not going to do

 anything with it.
-The next one, we\'re gonna transform it in a way that we can
+The next one, we&apos;re gonna transform it in a way that we can

-use it with D3 later on, but for now, let\'s just log it to the console, so we
+use it with D3 later on, but for now, let&apos;s just log it to the console, so we

 can take a look at it.
-That\'s all we need to define here.
+That&apos;s all we need to define here.

 The third step and the final step of sending an HTTP request is, we need to instantiate